Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/shiori-c1d8.md

 Just when Shiori thought her plans couldn’t get worse, Bijou—her wife—filed for divorce at Mori’s Tavern (see [Shiori-Bijou: Divorce No.1](#edge:shiori-bijou)).

-Now single, wifeless, and a single mother to a Stain child, Shiori went around the kingdom seeking sustenance to raise her "child".
+Now single, wifeless, and a single mother to a Stain child, Shiori went around the kingdom seeking sustenance to raise her "child."
 Elizabeth and Mococo, moved by her story, gave her food.
 She eventually ended up in the onsen, contemplating how her dream of a "Happy Sugar Life" surrounded by women had instead left her alone, with no women and a child to care for.

 [Please feed me and my child](#embed:https://www.youtube.com/live/dTf0g5tqzBU?feature=shared\&t=3309)